 Early Evening (6–8 PM)

 Don’t forget, after you’ve mowed your lawn, give it a little care afterwards.
 Allow it time to bounce back, try to keep traffic to a minimum in the first 24 hours after cutting.
+If there are large clumps of cut grass left, take a minute to rake them up and dispose of them properly so your grass gets the sun it needs.
 Also, give it a little extra water a few days after mowing.
 Taking care of your lawn is being courteous to your neighbors.
 Everyone loves to see well-tended grass, they just don’t want to hear you doing it at the crack of dawn.
 So mowing at the right time actually will keep your lawn and your neighbors happy.